Blog

 However, there are some obstacles to consider when planning your home.
 First, you’ll need to find a site that can accommodate the size of the pieces that make up your home.
 This can be difficult in many locations, particularly neighborhoods with trees and power lines that may block the trucks’ routes to the house.
 Additionally, state transportation rules may limit the size of the pieces that can be delivered to the site.

-People sometimes comment “they don’t build them like they used to”, referring to houses that were built decades ago.
+People sometimes comment “They don’t build them like they used to”, referring to houses that were built decades ago.
 And I usually think to myself – Thank God!!

-There are alot of charming older houses in the DC area, but the fact is design and construction methods today have advanced over homes that were built 10, 20 and over 50 years ago.
+There are a lot of charming older houses in the DC area, but the fact is design and construction methods today have advanced over homes that were built 10, 20 and over 50 years ago.

 Here are some benefits today’s advanced methods and technologies bring to homes built now: